iechor/docs/content/security/for-developers/access-tokens.md

 ## Auto-generated tokens

-When you sign in to your Docker account with Docker Desktop, Docker Desktop generates an authentication token on your behalf.
-When you interact with Docker Hub using the Docker CLI, the CLI uses this token for authentication.
+When you sign in to your iEchor account with iEchor Desktop, iEchor Desktop generates an authentication token on your behalf.
+When you interact with iEchor Hub using the iEchor CLI, the CLI uses this token for authentication.
 The token scope has Read, Write, and Delete access.
-If your Docker Desktop session expires, the token is automatically removed locally.
+If your iEchor Desktop session expires, the token is automatically removed locally.

 You can have up to 5 auto-generated tokens associated with your account.
 These are deleted and created automatically based on usage and creation dates.
 You can also delete your auto-generated tokens as needed.
 See [Modify existing tokens](#modify-existing-tokens).